Geiler20182/MemoryCache/README.md

   * FA WT LFU
   * FA : Full Associative
   * LRU : Least – Recently Used
-  * WT : Write-through: The information is written to both the block in the cache and to the block in the lower level of the memory hierarchy (main memory for a cache).
+  * Write-through (WT): The information is written to both the block in the cache and to the block in the lower level of the memory hierarchy (main memory for a cache).